 - Where appropriate, LEM tools avoid collecting personally identifiable information.
 SQL Auditor, for example, does not include full queries and responses, which could have personal data in either the statement or the response.

-- Logs collected using the Log & Event Manager agent are protected in transit with FIPS-approved TLS/SSL encryption algorithms.
+- Logs collected using the Security Event Manager agent are protected in transit with FIPS-approved TLS/SSL encryption algorithms.

 - When communication is interrupted, data is buffered to disk in a binary format, not the original modifiable log content.